1 About

 caption = rmdParams$plotCap)

-Mean renewable generation by year and season
+Mean half-hourly renewable generation by year and season

 ggplot2::ggplot(plotDT, aes(x = dv_hms, y = mean_renewables_pc,